vaxkun/ReinhardtLike-Shield-ShaderForge/README.md

 ![WOW!](https://i.gyazo.com/a36e776944d5089f1fe0893ed065427f.gif)

 If you connect it to "Emission" on the MainNode (The bigger node) you will be able to see the color on the mesh, but, thats not what we want.
 What we want is that color but in certain parts of the mesh, (in this case the borders of the mesh and a "hex" guide on the rest of the mesh).
 Before doing that guide we are going to do the "intersections", we are going to use the Depth Blend node to achieve this effect, and because we rock about making shaders, we are going to add another color.
-Exactly the same 3 nodes we made after but with other name, you can call it IntersectionsColor, DepthBlendColor...
+Exactly the same 3 nodes we made before but with other name, you can call it IntersectionsColor, DepthBlendColor...
 So, lets add this node holding D scroll waaay down to "Depth Blend"

 ![WOW!](https://i.gyazo.com/30cc4ea5962e3fdd85b4062730abd409.gif)